389COM: Module Introduction

 Employability - 1

 - Open Source Developers used to be perceived as bearded weirdos who lived in

 cellers, obsessed about obscure Science Fiction and didn't go outdoors much.

 - Now they are the CEO's and lead developers of major Software and technology

 - Open Source Developing is the new way to make your name in the industry.
 It

 Employability - 2

-- In fact it won't in 99.9% of cases, but it can get you contacts and
+- In fact it won't in almost all cases, but it can get you contacts and

 - This automatically makes you more employable.
 Conversly, not having a Github